alyssabird/etheal-contracts/audit/sales-process.md

 \* - **Disclaimer**

 	All numbers in this document are valid for the moment of audit.
-	We can not guarantee the same numbers after contracts are deployed because they can be changed by authors.
+	We cannot guarantee the same numbers after contracts are deployed because they can be changed by authors.
 	Please read the source code of deployed contracts to be sure.